wandb/docs/docs/guides/hosting/self-managed/bare-metal.md

 Again, we recommend monitoring the resource usage and performance of the database to ensure that it operates optimally and to make adjustments as necessary.

-Additionally, we recommend the following [parameter overrides](#mysql-database) to tune the DB for MySQL 8.
+Additionally, W&B recommends the following [parameter overrides](#mysql-database) to tune the DB for MySQL 8.

 ### Object Storage